 A little help from your friends

 Meg spent hours reading about home electrification on Facebook groups like My Efficient Electric Home, where she was inspired by enthusiastic community members who had first-hand experience in making the switch.
 This enabled her and Pat to work out the best and most affordable path to electrification.
 “Once we had a sense of what we needed to do, in which order we wanted to do it, and how much it would cost, we paid the deposit for the first works and applied for the Eco Pause.
-Shortly after the works were complete, I applied for the Clean Energy Home Loan for eco upgrades.
+Shortly after the works were complete, I applied for the Clean Energy Home Loan.
 These products actually made our dream a reality.”

 Walking the walk